 Western IRB (WIRB) is a commercial IRB under contract with Saint Louis University (SLU) to review eligible industry-sponsored, multi-center clinical trials.
 WIRB and Copernicus Group IRB (CGIRB) united in 2013; thus, eligible studies include WIRB-CGIRB shared singe review service (SRS) reviews.

-Once the WIRB process is open to your research unit, a clinical trial may be eligible for submission to WIRB if it meets all of the following criteria:
+A clinical trial may be eligible for submission to WIRB if it meets all of the following criteria:

 • Is an industry-sponsored, multi-center clinical trial